jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

 into a product, and come with their own set of tradeoffs.
 Take NoSQL, for instance.
 It takes away *ACID* ity (mostly consistency) and querying capabilities, trading it for speed and ease of scalability.
-They may be useful, but they won't work in all cases, and the tradeoffs need to be considered carefully before adoption.
+They might be useful, but they won't work in all cases, and the tradeoffs need to be considered carefully before adoption.

 Most of the time, we can get a better fit by designing our own